Expression of interest

 Projects initiated under DDRF in the previous round

-In order to give an idea of the kind of projects that the DDRF board has financed earlier, a list of the scienficically prioritized projects can be found below.
+In order to give an idea of the kind of projects that the DDRF board has financed earlier, a list of the scientifically prioritized projects can be found below.

-In January 2021 the DDRF board evaluated 36 expression of interests, and the following projects were prioritized:
+In January 2023 the DDRF board evaluated 25 expressions of interest, and the following projects were prioritized:

-Esben Skipper Sørensen, Department of Molecular Biology and Genetics, Aarhus University: Milk protein and uptake of zinc, iron and magnesium (Mineral Milk)
+Esben Skipper Sørensen, Department of Molecular Biology and Genetics, Aarhus University: Milk proteins as mineral carriers to mitigate inflammation (Promise)

 Aim: To test the hypothesis that α-lactalbumin and osteopontin can deliver essential minerals to intestinal cells and mitigate or prevent development of gut inflammatory processes, or even mitigate ongoing gut inflammation.

 Jette Jakobsen, National Food Institute, Technical University of Denmark: Bioavailability of micronutrients in dairy/plants (BioMicro)